leonidas228/Greifeneeg/readme.md

 Specifically, these sham files have their sham stimulation periods already marked by hand.
 Results are saved directly as *af*sham-raw.fif

+### do_gssc.py
+Grabs -raw.fif files, filters to 0.3-30Hz, runs GSSC and saves results either as a CSV file or MNE-Python annotation file.

 ### dofilter.py
 Grabs -raw.fif files, filters, and saves as f*-raw.fif files